Matteo-Mastro/Matteo-Mastro.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Science and Management of Climate Change, April 2025 (expected)
+* Ph.D in Science and Management of Climate Change, April 2025
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Environmental Sciences, University of Milano-Bicocca, 2018
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Environmental Sciences, University of Milano-Bicocca, 2012

 Work experience
 ======